MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 After setting this value to **False**, track and revoke is turned off as follows:

 - Opening protected documents with the AIP unified labeling client no longer registers the documents for track and revoke.
-- End-users will no longer see the [**Revoke**](revoke-access-user.md#revoke-access-from-microsoft-office-apps) menu option in their Office apps.
+- End users will no longer see the [**Revoke**](revoke-access-user.md#revoke-access-from-microsoft-office-apps) menu option in their Office apps.

 However, protected documents that are already registered for tracking will continue to be track, and administrators can still revoke access from PowerShell.
-To full turn off track and revoke features, also run the [Disable-AipServiceDocumentTrackingFeature](/powershell/module/aipservice/disable-aipservicedocumenttrackingfeature) cmdlet.
+To fully turn off track and revoke features, also run the [Disable-AipServiceDocumentTrackingFeature](/powershell/module/aipservice/disable-aipservicedocumenttrackingfeature) cmdlet.

 This configuration uses a policy [advanced setting](#configuring-advanced-settings-for-the-client-via-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.